liquiddesign/lqgraphi/README.md

 ### ClassOutput

 There is interface `\LqGrAphi\Schema\ClassOutput` with method `getClass`.
-If you use it, TypeRegister will save this mapping ang when you call `getOutputType` you can simply pass class-string instead of name from config.
+If you use it, TypeRegister will save this mapping ang when you call `getOutputType` you can simply pass class-string instead of name.

 ### ClassInput

+Same as *ClassOutput* for inputs.

 ### Relations